Seamless SDK (Payment Web)

 vaultedToken: VAULTED_TOKEN,

-Access the Payment type page to see the complete list of payment method types you can use when mounting the SDK.
+See the Payment type page to view the complete list of payment method types you can use when mounting the SDK.

 The vaultedToken

 is optional.
-It represents information of a previously enrolled payment method.
-If you inform the vaultedToken
+It represents a previously enrolled payment method.
+If you provide the vaultedToken

 , the user will not be required to provide the payment information again since it was provided in a previous transaction.

-Demo AppIn addition to the code examples provided, you can access the Demo App for a complete implementation of Yuno SDKs or go directly to the HTML and JavaScript checkout demos available on GitHub.
+Demo AppIn addition to the code examples provided, you can access the Demo App for a complete implementation of Yuno SDKs.
+The demo app includes working examples of all Yuno SDKs and can be cloned from the GitHub repository.